amos-open/core/ARCHITECTURE.md

 ## Overview

-This document explains the Amos dbt architecture and the proper separation of concerns between source extensions and the core canonical project.
+This document explains the Amos dbt architecture and the proper separation of concerns between source extensions and the core canonical package.

 ## Architecture Principles